khkhiu/MOOC/Microsoft/README.md

 3. <strong>Microsoft Ignite: Azure Infrastructure </strong>
 - Learn how to use monitoring services on Azure to bring operational excellence to your infrastructure.
 Deploy monitoring for workloads on virtual machines, use built-in tools in Windows Server to monitor performance, monitor Azure Arc-enabled servers, and enable Azure Monitor in hybrid scenarios.

-4. <strong>Microsoft Ignite: Prepare Your Organization for M365 Copilot  </strong>
-- AI capabilities like Microsoft 365 Copilot are built with a comprehensive approach to security, compliance, privacy, and identity plus a commitment to responsible AI practices.
-This challenge helps ensure that Microsoft 365 tenants are setup and configured for AI so that future AI features can be integrated seamlessly.

-5. <strong>Microsoft Ignite: Optimize Azure with Defender for Cloud </strong>
-- Learn how to incorporate optimization best practices and security into your architecture and workloads, and discover the tools that Azure provides to help you create a secure environment through all the layers of your architecture.
-Aligns to assessment: Secure Azure services and workloads with Microsoft Defender for Cloud regulatory compliance controls.

-6. <strong>Microsoft Ignite: Intelligent Apps with Azure Cosmos DB </strong>
-- In this challenge, discover how to use Azure Cosmos DB to build intelligent apps that can take advantage of cloud scalability and high-performance for your data.
-By the end of this learning path, you will be able to build and deliver intelligent, cloud-native apps and modernize existing apps to add AI capabilities.
-Assessment coming soon.